Reconstruction of 3-D Radiation Pattern from 2-D Orthogonal Slices

 horizSlice = patternAzimuth(ant_dir,freq,0,Azimuth=azi); phi = azi;

-figure; patternElevation(ant_dir,freq,0,Elevation=ele);
+figure patternElevation(ant_dir,freq,0,Elevation=ele);

-figure; patternAzimuth(ant_dir,freq,0,Azimuth=azi);
+figure patternAzimuth(ant_dir,freq,0,Azimuth=azi);

-Reconstruction Of 3-D Radiation Pattern
+Reconstruct 3-D Radiation Pattern of Helix

 For a directional antenna pattern, both the horizontal and vertical slice must be provided for accurate pattern reconstruction.
 Two separate algorithms are implemented for pattern reconstruction as below.